The Central Enigma of Consciousness

 is paralleled in the implicit time reversibility of quantum computation, which

-effective forms of biological quantum computation to produce a space-time
+biological quantum computation to produce a space-time anticipating quantum

-influence of the conscious observer and the hard problem become an intriguing
+conscious observer and the hard problem become an intriguing challenge to the

-challenge to the scientific description.
-The brain is not a marvelous computer
+scientific description.
+The brain is not a marvelous

-in any classical sense - we can barely manage a seven-digit span, but it is a
+computer in any classical sense - we can barely manage a seven-digit span, but

-phenomenally sensitive anticipator of environmental and behavioral change.
+it is a phenomenally sensitive anticipator of environmental and behavioral

-Subjective consciousness has its survival value in enabling us to jump out of
+change.
+Subjective consciousness has its survival value in enabling us to jump

-the way when a tiger is about to strike, not so much in computing which path
+out of the way when a tiger is about to strike, not so much in computing which

-the tiger might be on, (because this is an intractable problem, and the tiger
+path the tiger might be on, (because this is an intractable problem, and the

-can also take it into account in avoiding the places we would expect it to most
+tiger can also take it into account in avoiding the places we would expect it

 Fig 13: Evidence of